sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 For most numbers above a certain size of digits, the computation of the square root will never complete.

-When tracing the program step by step, we can see that this condition happens for large number, when the guess is getting very close to the actual result.
-Because of rounding errors, the function `(improve guess x)` can't improve the guess anymore as the smallest possible difference between $guess^2$ and $x$ is larger than `0.001`, because the distance between two consecutive floating point numbers is larger than that.
+When tracing the program step by step, we can see that this condition happens for large numbers when the guess is getting very close to the actual result.
+Because of rounding errors, the function `(improve guess x)` can't improve the guess anymore as the smallest possible difference between $guess^2$ and $x$ is larger than `0.001`.
+This is because with number of this magnitude, the distance between two consecutive floating point numbers is larger than `0.001`.

 For example, here is the trace for `(sqrt 12345678901234)`: